OctaneAL/OctaneAL/README.md

 # Hello!
 I am Dima.

-I am a 18-year-old from Ukraine, 1st year CS student in Cracow, Poland.
+I'm Software Engineer, currently working @ Akamai.

 I'm passionate about algorithmic programming and continuously work on improving my skills in this field.
 On my GitHub profile, you will find a collection of my projects and research papers.

 Proficient in **algorithms and data structures**, **Python** and **C++**.